BrefAvignon/BrefInit/README.md

 1. Open the `R` console.
 2. Set the project root as the working directory, using `setwd` again.
-3. Launch the `check_all.R` script, and the files will be generated in the `out` folder.
+3. Launch the `src/main.R` script, and the files will be generated in the `out` folder.
 Note that the process is very long (3-4 days in total).

 ## Dependencies